its-singhabhinav/Layout-Design-of-a-CMOS-Inverter--/README.md

 # Layout Design of a CMOS Inverter
 ## It consists of the simulation of a CMOS inverter and its layout design.
 It might be helpful for one who wants to start with Cadence Virtuoso suite.
 ## Introduction:

-<p align="justify"> &emsp; Cadence Virtuoso suite is used to design and simulate the CMOS Inverter.
+Cadence Virtuoso suite is used to design and simulate the CMOS Inverter.
 The CMOS inverter has one pmos and one nmos; its gate terminals are connected to each other; source of the pmos is connected to vdd and source of the nmos is connected to ground; both the drains are connected to each other and the output is taken at this terminal.
-The diagramatic representation of the CMOS Inverter is shown in Fig. 1.</p>
+The diagramatic representation of the CMOS Inverter is shown in Fig. 1.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/73669849/206872969-310954d0-14a0-4432-8b9b-8269a655ce2b.png" width="200" height="300">